narthur/av-done/README.md

 - Set up test Firebase project for working on mobile app locally
 - Set up local development environment for mobile app

+## 3/3/2020

+- Draft RFP for talent agency
+- Send draft to Al for editing and approval